awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-offering-console.md

 1. On the navigation menu, choose **Clusters**, then choose **Reserved nodes** to display the list of reserved nodes\.

 1. Choose **Purchase reserved nodes** to display the page to choose the properties of the node that you want to purchase\.

 1. Enter the properties of the node, then choose **Purchase reserved nodes**\.

 To upgrade a reserved node, use  the AWS CLI\.

+You can't convert all node types to reserved nodes, and it's also possible that an existing reserved node isn't available for renewal\.
+This might be because the node type is discontinued\.
+Contact customer support to renew a discontinued node type\.

 ## Upgrading reserved nodes with the AWS CLI<a name="reserved-node-upgrade-cli"></a><a name="upgrade-reserved-nodes-cli"></a>